SystemAnalysisDpt-CMC-MSU/ellipsoids/doc/chap_implement.rst

 There are several methods to find the tubes with necessary parameters.

 .. literalinclude:: /mcodesnippets/s_chapter05_section03_snippet08.m
-   :language: guess
+   :language: matlab
    :linenos:

 Also you can use the method display to see the result of the method’s work.

 .. literalinclude:: /mcodesnippets/s_chapter05_section03_snippet09.m
-   :language: guess
+   :language: matlab
    :linenos:

 We can sort our tubes by certain fields:

 .. literalinclude:: /mcodesnippets/s_chapter05_section03_snippet10.m
-   :language: guess
+   :language: matlab
    :linenos:

 Reachability